pbing/Sudoku-Solver/README.md

 ## Benchmarks

-The original Python program will be compared with the Swift debug and release version.
+The original Python program has been compared with the Swift debug and release version.

+The release version of the Swift program is about 10 times faster than the debugging version.
+The original Python program runs about 14 times faster then the release version of the Swift program.

 ### Easy Puzzles (easy50.txt)